codahale/xsalsa20poly1305-clj/README.md

 messages will be deterministic -- duplicate messages will produce duplicate ciphertexts, and this will be observable to any attackers.

-Because of the catastrophic downside of nonce reuse, the `simplebox` functions use `generate-nmr-nonce` to generate nonces.
+Because of the catastrophic downside risk of nonce reuse, the `simplebox` functions use `generate-nmr-nonce` to generate nonces.

 ## License